 - If you are being reimbursed by your employer you cannot participate in sponsored billing.
 Students who receive reimbursement upon submission of grades or completion of sponsor terms must adhere to the Institute’s established payment due dates.

-- Once your sponsor has been invoiced, the Institute will credit your account in advance of receiving funding.
+- Once your sponsor has been invoiced, the Institute will add the funds to your account as anticipated credit, even if we have not yet received said funds.

-- Charges assessed to your account that are not invoiced to your sponsor are due monthly as billed.
+- Charges billed to your account that are not invoiced to your sponsor are due monthly as billed.

 - If your sponsor fails to pay, the credit applied in advance to your account will be removed and you will be responsible for paying the charges due.

-- You are responsible for monitoring your sponsor and ensuring that your sponsor pays on time.
+- You are responsible for checking in with your sponsor and ensuring that your sponsor pays on time.
 Payment is expected within the first two months of the semester.

 - Sponsors can’t be billed for previous terms or for any charges that are not posted to your account.

-- A balance on your account may result in a registration or degree hold and a mandatory hold assessment fee.
+- A balance on your account after the payment deadline has passed may result in a registration or degree hold and a mandatory hold fee.

-- For the following state-run 529 plans: Florida Prepaid, Texas Tomorrow and College Illinois, MIT will send confirmation of charges to each plan after the student has registered for the term.
-Payments for these plans, as well as any other plan in which families participate, will be credited to the students account upon receipt of disbursement. back to text ↑
+- For the following state-run 529 plans: Florida Prepaid, Nevada Prepaid, Texas Tomorrow, and College Illinois, MIT will send confirmation of charges to each plan after the student has registered for the term.
+Payments for these plans, as well as any other plan in which families participate, will be credited to the students account upon receipt of payment. back to text ↑